Skip to main content

 }'

-The link API is used to link a Unity Authentication Account with a third party identity.
+The link API links a Unity Authentication account with a platform-specific identity.
+Use the link API when:

-• the player is currently logged into Unity Authentication
+• The user is logged into Unity Authentication

-• you want to link the Unity Authentication player with a third party identity that is not currently linked.
+• You want to link the Unity Authentication user to the external identity

-The player's Unity Authentication Id Token is used to authorize actions on their account.
-In order to get the Id Token, make sure to save the Id Token from a previous Authentication response.
+The user's Unity Authentication ID token is used to authorize actions on their account.
+Make sure to save the user's ID token from a previous authentication response.

 "token": "<Access or Id token from Third Party>"